Elevation: 10,104 ft

 From the mouth of Badger Creek Canyon, hike up Badger Creek Road/Trail for 1-1/2 miles to a signed junction with Bunting Canyon Trail (FST-4340) just upstream from a major fork in the valley.
-Go straight/E on FST-4340 and follow the old road up Bunting Canyon until the road ends at about 7,550 feet.
+Go straight/east on FST-4340 and follow the old road up Bunting Canyon until the road ends at about 7,550 feet.
 Follow a good use trail from here for 0.1 miles as it drops to cross a dry gulch.
 Immediately after this crossing, leave the trail.
-You have reached the toe of the Southwest Spur of the South Ridge of Peak 10104.
+You have reached the toe of the southwest spur of the south ridge of Peak 10104.

-The East Gully is only about ¾ mile long, but it is a difficult bushwhack through sections of thick aspens, rock (talus/boulders), thick brush, and blowdown.
+The east gully is only about ¾ mile long, but it is a difficult bushwhack through sections of thick aspens, rock (talus/boulders), thick brush, and blowdown.
 There are no trails, human or animal, to help here.
-When you approach the W end of the East Gully, you will find an old footpath (then road).
+When you approach the west end of the east gully, you will find an old footpath (then road).
 Unfortunately, it disappears as quickly as it appeared.

-Follow the base of a talus/scree slope on the R/N side of the gully to avoid the worst of the brush/blowdown and continue to make your way toward Badger Creek.
+Follow the base of a talus/scree slope on the right/north side of the gully to avoid the worst of the brush/blowdown and continue to make your way toward Badger Creek.
 When you near the creek, you will find the old, overgrown, rutted Badger Creek Road.
-Hike S down the old road (or remnants of it) for 1-1/2 miles to reach the junction with Bunting Canyon Trail.
-Continue another 1-1/2 miles down Badger Creek Road to the mouth of the Canyon and your parked vehicle.
+Hike south down the old road (or remnants of it) for 1-1/2 miles to reach the junction with Bunting Canyon Trail.
+Continue another 1-1/2 miles down Badger Creek Road to the mouth of the canyon and your parked vehicle.